 The derived labels from each scene are split into three mutually exclusive connected subsets.
-By connected we mean, that in all but edge cases pixels are neighbouring ones from the same subset.
-The training set is made up of 80% of labels whilst the test and validation sets consists of 10% each.
-The validation data is used only to decide when to stop training.
-All subsets (test, training, validation) contain data from every scene.
-Imbalances of the classes were handled by balancing the dataset for pixel-wise classifiers and weighting the classes inversely to their frequency for the segmentation approaches, where an entire patch is segmented at once.
-Thus the training of the networks is set up so that performing equally well for each class yields the lowest loss.
-As the classes are not balanced in the labels, better performance would certainly be achieved on the training data set without balancing the classes, but it would hinder the generalisation of the classifier and make the results more difficult to interpret.
-As generalisation to a larger space of ice conditions is a property we would like to be reflected in the results as directly as possible, balancing was undertaken here.
+By connected, we mean that in all but edge cases, pixels are neighbouring ones from the same subset.
+The training set is made up of 80 % of labels, whilst the test and validation sets consist of 10 % each.
+The validation data are used only to decide when to stop training.
+All subsets (test, training and validation) contain data from every scene.
+Imbalances of the classes were handled by balancing the data set for pixel-wise classifiers and weighting the classes inversely to their frequency for the segmentation approaches where an entire patch is segmented at once.
+Thus, the training of the networks is set up so that performing equally well for each class yields the lowest loss.
+As the classes are not balanced in the labels, better performance would certainly be achieved on the training data set without balancing the classes but it would hinder the generalisation of the classifier and make the results more difficult to interpret.
+As generalisation of a larger space of ice conditions is a property we would like to have reflected in the results as directly as possible, balancing was undertaken here.

-In Figure 4 the correlation between backscatter and surface topography measurements is shown.
-It becomes evident immediately, that the backscatter characteristics are only very weakly correlated with the topography and thus separation using the backscatter alone would surely be futile.
-This is further underlined by looking at the backscatter distributions of the delineated classes from the flight on April 8th (fig. 2, bottom), where the correlations are relatively average in regards to all other flights.
-Here it is again obvious that the backscatter characteristics are only somewhat valuable for class separation.
-Thus the information needed to classify accurately must in large part be derived from contextual data.
+In Fig. 4, the correlation between backscatter and surface topography measurements is shown.
+It becomes evident immediately that the backscatter characteristics are only very weakly correlated with the topography, and thus separation using the backscatter alone would surely be futile.
+This is further underlined by looking at the backscatter distributions of the delineated classes from the flight on 8 April (bottom of Fig. 2), where the correlations are relatively average in regards to all other flights.
+Here, it is again obvious that the backscatter characteristics are only somewhat valuable for class separation.
+Thus, the information needed to classify accurately must in large part be derived from contextual data.